-The price of Facebook ads is not too high but due to increased competition, it is likely to get higher in the near future.
+The price of Facebook ads is not too high but due to increased competition, it is likely to get higher shortly.
 This means you may need to spend more money to make your content visible to your followers.
 Presently, what you can do is use your social media investment to build an email list of your followers.
 This will allow you to have direct communication with them.
-Give incentive to your followers for sharing their email addresses.
+Give incentives to your followers for sharing their email addresses.

 How to Fix this?

 As a small business owner, you should expect a ramp-up period of two years.
 If this looks impossible to you, smartly create a marketing strategy to keep your marketing engine fueling and running.
 Then, create as much influential and informative content as you can afford to create to promote your business.

 To grab the attention of your audience, you must understand the behaviors and attitudes of your potential customers.
 Otherwise, you are just making your marketing budget go down the drain.